peasejay/sublimetext_banister/README.md

 This specific script is meant to be used to replicate the formatting that I found in Manly Banister's 1950 Science Fiction fanzine [Nekromantikon](https://fanac.org/fanzines/Nekromantikon/) (shortened colloquially to Nek in this document).
 Basically, Nek was a magazine that was printed out in one guy's garage using a variety of old-timey printing technologies (mimeograph, lino-printing, photoengraving on zinc plates) in 1950 and 1951.
 There are a lot of things about Nek that are interesting to me, but one that I kept thinking about when I first saw it was that it had a fully justified layout that was *fully executed on a typewriter*.
 I became more intrigued when I noticed that some of the spacing in Banister's lines were not evenly monospaced like you'd see on a normal typewriter - Banister was actually using combinations of spaces and half spaces to pad his characters.

+Half-spacing was apparently a feature found on some typewriters for enabling certain types of error corrections in typed documents - I'm not sure how frequently it was used for actual formatting purposes.

 ![Nekromantikon's fully justified blocks of text](img/nekromantikon.png)

-Now, the most common response that people have when I bring this up is usually along the lines of "...yeah, so?".
-But due to some personal character flaw, I started to become very interested in how Banister would have executed this.
+Now, the most common response that I get when I bring up Banister's formatting of Nek is usually along the lines of "...yeah, so?".
+But due to some deep-seated personal character flaws, I started to become very interested in how Banister would have executed this.

 Here is the algorithm that would have been required to make this happen.

     1. Count the characters on each line.
-Most lines in Nekromantikon 2 are 66 characters long
+Most lines in Nekromantikon 2 are 66 characters long.
     2. Where a line is a few characters LONGER than 66 characters:
         a. substitute some of the double spaces in the line (double spaces frequently used to start sentences) with normal spaces, or
         b. substitute spaces before and after a word with half-spaces ('short' spaces).
     3. Where a line is a few characters SHORTER than 66 characters:
         a. substitute a space in the line with a double space, or
         b. substitute spaces before and after a word with 1.5-space width ('stretch') spaces, or
-        c. explode a word by adding half-spaces between each letter (exploded word must have an odd number of letters)
+        c. explode a word by adding half-spaces between each letter (exploded word must have an odd number of letters.)

 Note that Banister's padding changes involving half-spaces always need to be balanced - half-spaces need to be added to a line in multiples of 2.
-Banister accomplishes this by always applying padding changes both before and after a word OR by adding half-spaces in between the letters of a word with an odd number of characters.
+Banister accomplishes this by always applying padding changes both before and after a single word OR by adding half-spaces in between the letters of a word that has an odd number of characters.

+I don't know what criteria Banister was using to decide which specific spacing technique he would use for each particular line.
+I assume that he was basing the decision was based on mostly on aesthetic determination, but I'm not sure.

 ![Banister-highlighted text in Sublime Text editor](img/nekromantikon_edits.png)